JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 ## Structure
 In the folder Nizhny_Novgorod_Russia you will find the following files:
-- `Russia_2digits.xlsx`, corresponds to the low-resolution data for the 1510 individuals
+- `Russia_2digits.xlsx`, corresponds to the low-resolution data for the 1510 individuals.
-- `Russia_4digits.xlsx`, corresponds to the high-resolution data for the 1510 individuals And the following folders:
+- `Russia_4digits.xlsx`, corresponds to the high-resolution data for the 1510 individuals.
+And the following folders:
 - `HLA-EMMA` with HLA-EMMA input formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scoresEMMA.xlsx`).